os-climate/sostrades-core/sos_trades_core/execution_engine/documentation/build_sos_very_simple_multi_scenario.markdown

 3. Step 3: Run all disciplines

-## GUI inputs : Selected example
+## GUI inputs: Selected example
-The selected example for this manual is a vs_MS applied to the "disc1-disc2" disciplines.
+The selected example for this manual is a vs_MS applied to the "disc1_disc3" disciplines.
 There exists a SoSTrades process for this example and it can be selected as follows:
 ![Example of doe process](./sos_vs_MS/vs_MS__01.PNG)

 ![Study creation](./sos_vs_MS/vs_MS__02.PNG)